 I’ve always thought of collage as a conversation.
 You talk to the work, and the work talks back to you.
 You can craft things with all the intention you desire, but in the end like stew, the work decides what it wants to be.
 While I stubbornly believed Omu’s Stew was the right name, today, at the end of this journey, I am glad I listened back.
 And I’m still listening.
 Every time someone tells me about their own cherished loved one and the meals they bought or cooked and shared with them, my story grows and changes.
 While my senior project Omu’s Stew was about a popular Nigerian dish, my book Thank You, Omu! is a reflection on food’s magical ability to bring us all together.

-In this Caldecott Honor winner perfect for the Thanksgiving season and for fans of Last Stop on Market Street, a generous woman is rewarded by her community.
-A Spanish edition, ¡Gracias, Omu!, is also available for purchase.
+In this cozy, sweet story perfect for fans of Last Stop on Market Street as well as for the Thanksgiving season, a generous woman is rewarded by her community.
+A Spanish edition, ¡Gracias, Omu!, is also available.

 Everyone in the neighborhood dreams of a taste of Omu's delicious stew!
 One by one, they follow their noses toward the scrumptious scent.
 And one by one, Omu offers a portion of her meal.
 Soon the pot is empty.
 Has she been so generous that she has nothing left for herself?